ImperialCollegeLondon/GUIs-for-RS/README.md

 ## Acknowledgements

-I would like to thank [Frances Cooper](https://www.francescooper.net/) and [Michel Steuwer](https://michel.steuwer.info/) (University of Glasgow) and [Louise Brown](https://www.nottingham.ac.uk/engineering/people/louise.brown) (University of Nottingham) for their invaluable support as local organizers, arranging the venue and helping me with all the in-situ administration.
+I would like to thank [Frances Cooper](https://www.francescooper.net/) and [Michel Steuwer](https://michel.steuwer.info/) (University of Glasgow) and [Louise Brown](https://www.nottingham.ac.uk/engineering/people/louise.brown) (University of Nottingham) for their invaluable initial support as local organizers when the events were planed to be in-person.
+This would not have been possible without you.